6 Ways to Minimise Itchy Skin At Menopause

 Simple measures can often help to minimize symptoms and provide relief.
 Instead of turning to the topical steroids often prescribed for eczema, which I believe suppress the problem and may worsen it over time, try the six suggestions below and see if they work for you.

-If this does not seem to improve the condition, you may consider a trial of gluten elimination.
+If this does not seem to improve the condition, you can also try eliminating gluten from your diet as well.

 You should begin to notice positive changes in six to eight weeks.